redshrimp0310/redshrimp0310.github.io/_posts/2021-12-22-JavaScript.md

 Function literal is used.
 Function name is optional.
-Semicolons after function declarations are not necessary.
+Semicolons after function declarations are required.
 The funciton is stored into a variable.
 This variable is reference variable.